-Learn how to safeguard your personal and financial records from fraud and identity theft with Identity Theft Coach.
+Learn how to safeguard your personal and financial records from fraud and identity theft by Protecting yourself from identity theft and scams.

 Each year, millions of Americans discover that someone has fraudulently assumed their identity.
 A criminal using a stolen social security number or other personal information can quickly run up thousands of dollars in purchases before a victim becomes aware that their identity has been stolen.